-NOTE: For LPe35000-series adapters, the hbaattr command output includes Firmware Status information.
-If a reboot is required to activate new firmware, Firmware Status displays the following text:
+NOTE: The hbaattr command output includes Firmware Status information.
+For LPe35000-series,

+LPe32000-series, and LPe31000-series adapters, if a reboot is required to activate new firmware, Firmware Status displays the following text:

 Reboot the system to activate new firmware.